-

 By the end of the trial it had become exceedingly clear the evidence of the scheme was overwhelming.
 Try as hard as the lawyers for the union officials could to make it sound like it was nothing more than union members helping their brothers out, the evidence of the significant sums of money that exchanged hands and the efforts to conceal it was simply too much to explain away.
 In his closing argument, the Assistant United States attorney laid out his evidence methodically until it irrefutably proved the guilt of the defendants.
 Well, not so much the guilt of Bobby’s client, the evidence supporting her conviction rested solely on the FBI agent’s testimony.
 The other lawyers made their arguments smooth as silk but just as insubstantial.
 Then it was Bobby’s turn, Judge Houck stirred on his bench signaling he wasn’t going to take any of Bobby’s shenanigan’s during closing argument right before Bobby stood up to give the best closing argument I ever heard.

-Everyone wondered where he was going when he began his argumentn by saying being involved in a Federal Court criminal trial is like riding a roller coaster at the State fair.
+Everyone wondered where he was going when he began his argument by saying being involved in a Federal Court criminal trial is like riding a roller coaster at the State fair.
 It’s all fun and games, laughter and bravado standing in line waiting to get on the ride.
 It continues all fun and games right up until you climb into the car and they strap you in he said as he changed his body position, like he was sitting down.
 Then he cocked his head back, and began visually climbing up the first incline of the roller coaster.
 Up, up, and up he said glancing at his clenched fists, as your knuckles whiten grasping the bar, right up to the top where, he suddenly cocked himself forward, looking terrified as if staring down the precipitous drop off on first crest of the coaster the other side before Bobby began violently rocking side to side, back and forth as if careening at break neck speeds around all manner of twists and turns on the roller coaster.
 Then he suddenly stopped, straightened up, and turned back to the jury and seamlessly transitioned by saying, in all sincerity, riding a roller coaster at the fair isn’t fun, its S C A R R Y. Just like being tried for a crime in Federal Court and facing the prospect of losing your freedom for doing what your boss told you to do.
 The jurors all of whom had probably ridden roller coasters and knew exactly what Bobby was talking about, were riveted by his narrative.

 Bobby paused, seeming to collect his thoughts and the juror’s attention, before continuing. in a shaking voice, I don’t know about you, but if the F……………, B…………, I………….. calls me saying they want to talk to me about committing a crime, I’m gonna call my MOMMA.
 I noticed a couple of jurors nodding their heads in agreement.
 Picture this he said to the jury. like they were now all friends, everybody, my client, her mother, and the FBI agent, are all sitting around the formica table in Momma’s kitchen.
 He put his hands on the rail of the jury box and leaned in so he could talk in a lower voice.
 The jury all leaned in too as if around momma’s table to hear better, and he said in a quiet voice, they’re talking about this and that, nothing incriminating, until, just when the FBI agent is getting around to asking my client about her role in the alleged crime, this F B I agent testifies UNDER OATH Momma gets up and leaves the room.
 Dead silence.
 With a stunned look on his face, Bobby raised his hands off the rail and slowly, ever so slowly, turned around until he and every one of the jurors behind him was staring directly at the hapless FBI agent sitting on the front row of the courtroom.
-And Bobby bellowed out, “MOMMA, WHERE YOU GOING?
+And Bobby bellowed out, “MOMMA, WHERE YOU GOING?“

 And that was it.
 He sat down.
 He didn’t have to say anything else.
 He let the jury say it for him and it wasn’t a surprise to anyone in the courtroom when the jury returned verdicts of guilty as to the union officials and not guilty as to Bobby’s client.

 Bobby wisely thought it best to beat a hasty retreat from the U.S. Courthouse but, before he could make it out the door, the U.S. Marshalls were waiting to escort him back up to Judge Houck’s chambers.
 They led him in and left him standing helplessly in front of the judge’s desk while the judge seemingly attended to administrative matters.
 Bobby waited for for the Judge to say something, anything.
-After letting Bobby sweat it out for what seemed like forever, before Judge Houck looked up from his chair, over the rims of his half framed glasses and, for the first time with a smile on his face, said, well, Mr. Howe, I been reconsidering granting that motion for a severance of yours.”
+After letting Bobby sweat it out for what seemed like forever, Judge Houck looked up from his chair, over the rims of his half framed glasses and, for the first time with a smile on his face, said, well, Mr. Howe, I been reconsidering granting that motion for a severance of yours.”

-• GUILTY BUT MENTALLY ILL
+GUILTY BUT MENTALLY ILL

 I wasn’t his lawyer when a former client was charged with murder.
 He was represented by the Public Defender’s Office and they asked for my help.